stg-tud/apsa/2019/3-Java-TAC/Exercise/Task.md

 ***Tasks***

  1. Test your analysis using the class `ArraysEquals`.
+ 1. Run your analysis against the JDK

 ## BigDecimal and Floating Point Literals

-Develop an analysis which finds violations of the following rule taken from The CERT Oracle Secure Coding Standard for Java:
+Develop an analysis which finds violations of the following rule taken from [The CERT Oracle Secure Coding Standard for Java](https://wiki.sei.cmu.edu/confluence/display/java):

 > NUM10-J: Do not construct BigDecimal objects from floating-point literals.